zakwarren/nightsawayforms/docs/userGuide.md

 The kit list uses a JSON file to provide it with all the possible options that could be included.
 These are grouped into several categories.
-The kit list function of nightsAwayForms reads these categories, asks if you want to include them, and takes action based on your response.
+The kit list function of nightsawayforms reads these categories, asks if you want to include them, and takes action based on your response.

-Some categories are automatically added based on the data collected when nightsAwayForms first starts.
+Some categories are automatically added based on the data collected when nightsawayforms first starts.
 For example, if you say "y" when it asks whether there will be water activities, the kit list will add the "water activities" category to the kit list document.
 This includes information for young people on what to wear afloat for activities like sailing.

-nightsAwayForms comes with a default kit list JSON file, which it deploys on startup if the file doesn't already exist.
+nightsawayforms comes with a default kit list JSON file, which it deploys on startup if the file doesn't already exist.
 This can be edited with your own categories and kit list.
 Details on this can be found under the advanced usage section.